 Ryan Murphy creates graphics, interactive stories and data-driven features, wrangles difficult datasets and works on tools to make development for the team more efficient.
 He also oversees the design and maintenance of our large-scale explorers.
 Read Articles by Ryan Murphy

-Cassandra Pollock is a newsletters fellow for the Texas Tribune and a graduating journalism student from The University of Texas at Austin.
-Cassi has previously reported for The Daily Texan, the university's official student newspaper, where she focused on student voter turnout and elections.
-She has also reported for The Washington Examiner in Washington, D.C., and she spent the 84th legislative session interning at the Texas Capitol.
+Cassandra Pollock is an engagement reporter for The Texas Tribune, which she joined in June 2017 after a stint as a fellow during the 85th Texas Legislature.
+She graduated in 2017 from The University of Texas at Austin’s School of Journalism.
+Cassi has previously reported for The Daily Texan, the university’s official student newspaper, and The Washington Examiner in Washington, D.C.
 Read Articles by Cassandra Pollock

 Rebecca Quarls is the Tribune’s Digital Marketing Manager, happily taking ownership of membership and consumer revenue functions.
 Before moving to Austin, she worked for a marketing and PR agency in New Orleans where she led strategy and implementation for clients with digital objectives around political campaigns, crisis management, neighborhood relations and more.
 Before that, she spent two years with NOLA.com | The Times-Picayune, where she helped reporters transition to digital-first journalism, reach audience growth goals and better utilize social media and community management to enhance reporting and sourcing.
 Off the clock, the Lafayette, Louisiana, native seeks out carbohydrates, compelling stories and all things Cajun.
 Read Articles by Rebecca Quarls